Gergilcan/PostgreSQL-mapper/README.md

 To use it you just need to create an instance of the PostgresEntityMapper.
 This class can be a singleton if you want due that its an stateless class.
 Then just call the map method passing a result set coming from a query and the second parameter needed is the class of each entity.
 This will return you the correctly formed entity.
+The entities can contain other entities, so you can have a tree of entities.
+The mapper will take care of that too.

 ## Integration